What is Aluminum oxide (Al2O3)?

 - Used in sodium vapor lamps.

-Learn more about the chemical behavior and importance of Aluminum oxide with the expert faculties at BYJU’S.
+Learn more about the chemical behaviour and importance of Aluminum oxide with the expert faculties at BYJU’S.

 Other related links: